C O N T E S T S

 This contest encourages creative and original endeavors by recognizing outstanding work in poetry or drama written by an SIUE undergraduate or graduate student.

-Honorable Mention: Cody Slauson
+Winner: Cody Slauson

 3. The Garry N. Murphy Memorial Award in English